nitish-pandey/Data-Structures-and-Algorithm/README.md

 > **Language : Python**

+## Basic Structure of a Content

+  - Problem Statement
+  - Tags ( If specific )
+  - Algorithm explained
+  - Time and Space Complexities
+  - Code of the solution
+  - Driver code
+  - Expected Output

 ## Topics

     01. Data Structures Implementation
     02. Array
     03. Linked List
     04. Stack and Queue
     05. Trees

-## Basic Structure of a Content

-  - Problem Statement
-  - Tags ( if specific )
-  - Algorithm explained
-  - Time and Space Complexity

-  - code of the solution
-  -  Driver code
-  - Expected Output
+    06. Graphs
+    07. Heap and Priority Queue
+    08. Sorting
+    09. Binary Search
+    10. String
+    11. Recursion and Backtracking
+    12. Greedy
+    13. Hashing
+    14. Dynamic Programming
+    15. Bit Manipulation
+    16. Matrix and Graph
+    17. Miscellaneous

-> This repository won't contain the Questions that are hard-level or appearing on the Yop-Level coding challenges.
+> This repository won't contain the Questions that are hard-level or appearing on the Top-Level coding challenges.